eclipse-tractusx/traceability-foss/docs/security.md

 <strong>Best practice #8: </strong>Use Angular's HttpClient library to prevent the inclusion of vulnerable scripts in your application.
 The library recognizes this convention and automatically removes the string “)]}’,\n” from all responses before further parsing to make it non-executable.

-## Stay updated with latest Angular library
+## Stay updated with the latest Angular library

 Angular regularly updates its libraries, and this may fix security defects discovered in previous versions.
-Check the Angular change log for security-related updates.
+Check the Angular changelog for security-related updates.
 It’s best practice to upgrade your application with the latest version.

 #### Source [SyncFusion](https://www.syncfusion.com/blogs/post/top-5-best-practices-angular-app-security.aspx).